ebadi/che-prod/README.md

     //128.
 Make #login to work # FIXED
     //132.
 Inner links to puzzles don't work (e.g. game history & rules) : FIXED
     //124.
 Collect WHEN the user played a game :FIXED
     //133.
-UI for user to see what they have solved, average time, etc puzzleids, findUnsolvedPuzzle, load_user_data, update_user_data
+UI for user to see what they have solved, average time, etc puzzleids, findUnsolvedPuzzle, loadUserGameFromServer, updateUserGameToServer
     //125.
 List of puzzles that are solved with the best time.
 Total time spent, and items with these info (date, level, puzzleid, time, num_moves, link to puzzle)  https://codepen.io/imoaazahmed/pen/QmBovY : FIXED
     //133.
 Fix internal link to puzzle in about/rule section : FIXED
     //129.
 Check if you play, then login it will not overwrite your data : WORKS FINE